wales-cloud/requirement-analysis/README.md

 * Ensures that the product delivers real value to users and aligns with business objectives.
 * Forms the basis for test planning, acceptance criteria, and performance evaluation.

+---

+## Why is Requirement Analysis Important?

+Requirement Analysis plays a crucial role in ensuring the success of a software project.
+It acts as a bridge between stakeholders and the development team, setting a strong foundation for all phases of the Software Development Lifecycle (SDLC).

+### 1. Reduces Miscommunication and Errors

+By thoroughly analyzing and documenting requirements, all stakeholders—clients, developers, testers, and designers—develop a shared understanding of the system.
+This minimizes misunderstandings and prevents errors due to misinterpretation.

+### 2. Saves Time and Cost

+Identifying system requirements early in the project helps avoid costly changes later.
+A well-defined scope reduces rework, streamlines development, and leads to more efficient resource allocation.

+### 3. Improves Project Planning and Estimation

+Clear requirements make it easier to estimate timelines, budgets, and development efforts.
+This enables better project planning, milestone tracking, and risk management throughout the SDLC.

+### 4. Enhances Product Quality

+Requirement Analysis ensures that all functionalities meet the user’s needs and expectations.
+It leads to a product that is not only functional but also user-centric and aligned with business goals.

+---